 Iced coffee is simple to make.
 Just brew hot coffee and put it in the fridge to cool.
 Easy.
 But what if you don’t want to wait?

-You could cool it quickly by adding ice, but then you end up with a weak, diluted brew.
+You could cool it quickly by adding ice, but then you risk a weak, diluted brew.
+How many ice cubes is okay to use before you’ve ruined your coffee?

 Thankfully, some modern iced coffee makers make it simple to brew hot coffee then chill it quickly, without having to wait for hours and without a loss of potency.